Chapter Bank Accounts

 Call the IRS: The Ambassador or Treasurer should call the IRS Tax Exempt Organization division at 877-829-5500 before filing your Form 990-N to ensure your Chapter is in the IRS filing database.
 When you call, have this information ready:

-• This has to be the same name as your Chapter EIN
+• RSO name: Example — The Ohio State University CHAARG or OSU CHAARG This has to be the same name as the name on your Chapter EIN.

-• This has to be the same address as your Chapter EIN
+• RSO mailing address: Typically an address within your student life offices.
+This has to be the same address as your Chapter EIN.

-• Your gross receipts are how much money you received from dues + any other outside fundraisers over the past year
+• Money received: Confirmation that your gross receipts are less than $5000.
+Your gross receipts are how much money you received from dues + any other outside fundraisers over the past year.

-After you’ve given this information, your organization will be verified in their system + you should be able to file the 990-N online.
+After you’ve given this information, your organization will be verified in the IRS system + you should be able to file the 990-N online about 6 weeks after calling.

 • Use this guide from the IRS on how to complete Form 990-N [e-Postcard].
 It should take 10-15 minutes to complete.